FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/building-web3-filecoin-ethereum-better-together.md

 With information stored on Filecoin, the token-access capabilities of Ethereum can be leveraged to create token-protected pages and media (articles, movies, music, and more).
 The ‘pay per view’ models of Web2 can be replicated, without needing to replicate the data and advertising models.

 And that’s just the beginning!
 The Filecoin and Ethereum ecosystems have a long history of collaboration and opportunity, with much more to come.
-Watch the entirety of Juan Benet’s talk [here](https://www.youtube.com/watch?v=fHbjjSKrLJU).
+Watch the entirety of Juan Benet’s talk [in this video](https://www.youtube.com/watch?v=fHbjjSKrLJU).